Conclusion

 Gen-x determines voice quality

 If TTS generation speed (gen x) drops below 1.0, users hear choppy audio or silence gaps.
-GPU selection matters — an L4 (0.78x) can’t keep up with real-time, while an L40S (1.95x) or H200 MIG slice (2-3x) provides smooth playback.
+GPU selection matters — a smaller GPU can’t keep up with real-time, while MIG slices on modern GPUs (2-3x gen-x) provide smooth, natural-sounding playback.

 Multi-agent routing keeps conversations natural